mobync/python-server/README.md

 ### Implement a sync API endpoint

 You will have to implement a sync API endpoint on your backend.
-The name of the endpoint can be changed, you only have to make sure that you set the same name both on frontend and backend setup.
-By default the endpoint can be '/sync'.
+The name of the endpoint can be changed, you only have to make sure that you set the same name both on the frontend and backend setup.
+By default, the endpoint can be `/sync`.

-On the endpoint you have to read the authentication, logical clock and diffs.
+On the endpoint, you have to read the authentication, logical clock, and diffs.

-With those data you should get a owner id of the user that is making the sync request.
+With this data, you should get an owner id of the user that is making the sync request.

-With logical_clock, diffs, and owner_id data you have to call the mobync apply method from the mobync object you created on the previous step.
+With logical_clock, diffs, and owner_id data you have to call the mobync to apply the method from the mobync object you created in the previous step.

-The mobync apply method will perform all the synchronization algorithms, and validate and operate the data in your database using the implementation class you made.
+The mobync apply method will perform all the synchronization algorithms and validate and operate the data in your database using the implementation class you made.

 ```python
 @app.route('/sync', methods=['POST'])